gabrielication/RIOT/examples/mbedtls/README.md

 Copy the `inet6 addr` for later.
 Then type:

-    > server
+    > tlss

 Which will start the TLS server on the background.
+Here the default key exchange is PSK but you can change it using:

+    > tlss ecdhe_ecdsa

-Keep it open.
+Keep the terminal of the server open.

 You have to start the client now.
 Type in another terminal:

     make term

-Type to the native terminal `client` followed by the previous address you copied from the server, like:
+Type to the native terminal `tlsc` followed by the previous address you copied from the server and (optionally) the key exchange mode (default is PSK), like:

+    > tlsc fe80::ac4a:f4ff:fef7:b23d

+If you prefer another key exchange mode you can type like:

-    > client fe80::ac4a:f4ff:fef7:b23d
+    > tlsc fe80::ac4a:f4ff:fef7:b23d ecdhe_ecdsa

 It will start by default in a verbose mode printing all the bytes sent and received (you can disable it by changing a flag in the code).